thetizzo/git-cop/README.md

 |---------|----------|-----------------------|
 | true    | error    | includes: (see below) |

-Ensures the commit subject uses consistent prefixes that explain *what* is being commited.
+Ensures the commit subject uses consistent prefixes that explain *what* is being committed.
 The `includes` are *case sensitive* and default to the following prefixes:

 - **Fixed** - Identifies what was fixed.
 The commit should be as small as possible and consist of